JakobBerggren/java/report.md

 Since this is a private function, It can't be called it directly.
 But there is no need to add any additional interfaces since the method is called early on in the process.

-Show the comments that describe the requirements for the coverage.

 [Report of old coverage](https://drive.google.com/drive/folders/1eAlBSAe6ZdBm8pQL05rD5rM1t1y22aC6?usp=sharing)

 [Report of new coverage](https://drive.google.com/drive/folders/1OA8LATTObE65CGeYDD6LDyvw9kEWZoAs?usp=sharing)

-Test cases added:

-git diff ...

-Number of test cases added: two per team member (P) or at least four (P+).

 ## Self-assessment: Way of working